bazel-xcode/xchammer/README.md

 Simply add `--swiftcopt=-Xwrapped-swift=-debug-prefix-pwd-is-dot` to remap debug info in Swift.

-XCHammer will automatically write this remapping in the `.lldbinit`.
+XCHammer will automatically write a compatible remapping in the `.lldbinit`.
 Set `HAMMER_USE_DEBUG_INFO_REMAPPING=YES` in xcconfig or as an environment variable to the `Bazel build` runscript.

 _Generating a dSYM for development is not recommended due to the performance hit, and in practice is only required for Instruments.app._